QuinnNC/ps05-markdown-basic-plots/README.md

 ## Instructions

 This is a problem set about rmarkdown and plotting (using ggplot).
-Unlike the previous problem sets, this one does not give you a ready-made GH repo with a code file–it is now your taks to create a repo and include your rmarkdown file in there.
+Unlike the previous problem sets, this one does not give you a ready-made GH repo with a code file–it is now your task to create a repo and include your rmarkdown file in there.
 You should answer the questions below in that file, knit it, and submit both the compiled html and link to your repo on canvas.